 Under the AEDPA, a federal court may not grant habeas relief based on a claim that was adjudicated on the merits in state court unless the state court ruling was contrary to, or involved an unreasonable application of federal law as determined by the U.S. Supreme Court, or an unreasonable determination of facts in-light of the evidence.
 28 U.S.C. § 2254 (d).

-certainly met this test by applying to juvenile, non-homicide defendants and proscribing punishment that effectively denied opportunity for parole.
-In fact, the Eleventh Circuit had already ruled in another case that Graham
+Graham certainly met this test by applying to juvenile, non-homicide defendants and proscribing punishment that effectively denied opportunity for parole.
+In fact, the Eleventh Circuit had already ruled in another case that Graham’s ruling was retroactive.

 For more information about lengthy juvenile sentences, click on the following articles: